 Femina

-This project explores the lived experience of women within a male-dominated digital space through narrative motion design and audio storytelling.
-Blending layered voice-overs with a shifting visual language, the animation creates an emotionally driven journey from discomfort and constraint to agency and self-defined space.
+This project explores the lived experience of women within male-dominated spaces through narrative motion design and audio storytelling.
+Blending layered voice-over interviews with a shifting visual language, the animation creates an emotionally driven journey from discomfort and restriction toward agency and self-defined space.

 Feminism